 Disclaimer: At UPMC HealthBeat, we strive to provide the most up-to-date facts in our stories when we publish them.
 We also make updates to our content as information changes.
 However, education about COVID-19 can shift quickly based on new data, emerging variants, or other factors.
 The information in this story was accurate as of its publish date.
 We also encourage you to visit other reliable websites for updated information, including the Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and your state and local governments.

 Children as young as 6 months old are eligible for COVID-19 vaccination.

 In June 2022, the U.S. Food and Drug Administration (FDA) authorized the Pfizer-BioNTech and Moderna COVID-19 vaccines for kids 6 months and older.
 Before that, only children 5 years old and up could get vaccinated.

 The Johnson & Johnson/Janssen COVID-19 vaccine is available only for adults age 18 and older.

-Before the FDA authorized the Pfizer vaccine for children ages 12 to 15, it had to meet standards for safety and effectiveness.
-According to reported data, the vaccine is safe and effective for children ages 12 to 15.
+Before the FDA authorized the COVID-19 vaccine for use in children, it had to meet standards for safety and effectiveness.
+According to reported data, the vaccine is safe and effective for children.